Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Our search for the best home coffee roaster revealed that there are excellent choices for people at all levels of experience.
 Rather than choose just one, we decided to choose one model for absolute beginners who want to get into coffee, one for novices, one for intermediate roasters, one for advanced roasters, one for semi-pros, and one for people who are serious about turning their home roasting into a small business.

-All of this assumes you already know the basics of roasting, have outgrown the Whirley Pop roasting method, and are ready to take the next step.
-In fact, it would make perfect sense to work your way through these models as you learn the basics of coffee roasting and then develop some experience.
+It would make perfect sense to work your way up through these models as you learn the basics of coffee roasting and then develop some experience.
 Each one is a logical step up from the one that came before.